 The kind where others around you see and feel the difference in you too.

 Through the course you:

-The gentle life course starts again in the new year.
+The gentle life course starts again in February 2018.

 Sign up to join the wait list.